WormBase/names/README.md

    architecture.
  - Serialisation of events to a queueing system, such that those events can be "replayed" into various ACeDB databases.

+## Authentication
+Login to the Name Service happens through your `*@wormbase.org` Google account.
+Hit the "Login With Google" button and select the correct account or fill in the required details.

+For more details on the Authentication and how to obtain a token for API authentication, see the [Google-Auth docs](./docs/Google-Auth.md).

 ## Development